Downtime is Expensive: The Real Costs No One Talks About

 ✅ Our smart dashboards track performance, uptime, and trends — so you can fix problems before your users feel them.

-Want to see how it works in practice?
-Here’s a real-world example using Node.js →
+Curious how it works?
+Here’s a real-world example using Node.js to monitor an API.

 Downtime is expensive.
 And it’s rarely just about being offline.